 Besides trying to reach Platinum Elite status by earning 50 elite qualifying nights the traditional way, there are also a few other pathways to reach this target.

-With the requirement for paid stays, the Challenge isn’t necessarily too useful for those of you looking to achieve Platinum Elite status on the cheap.
-But if you’ve got a busy period of travel coming up and will need to book lots of hotel stays, then the Platinum Challenge can help you unlock better benefits along your hotel stays with fewer nights than what’s normally required.
+With the requirement for paid stays, the Challenge isn’t necessarily too useful for those looking to achieve Platinum Elite status on the cheap.
+However, if you’ve got a busy period of travel coming up and will need to book lots of hotel stays, then the Platinum Challenge can help you unlock better benefits along your hotel stays with fewer nights than what’s normally required.

-Another alternate way of earning Platinum Elite status is by reaching a spending threshold of US$75,000 on the Amex US Marriott Bonvoy Brilliant Card or the Chase Ritz-Carlton Visa Card during a calendar year.
+Another alternate way of earning Platinum Elite status is by reaching a spending threshold of $75,000 (USD) on the Chase Ritz-Carlton Credit Card during a calendar year.

 However, this threshold is most likely prohibitively high for most cardholders, so it isn’t necessarily a viable method of achieving and retaining Platinum Elite status year after year.

-Even if you have no trouble spending US$75,000, the opportunity cost of doing so on one of these Marriott co-branded credit cards is quite high, as you could unlock much more valuable bonuses by completing minimum spending requirements on new cards instead (or even just spending on, say, a card that earns more powerful Membership Rewards points rather than Bonvoy points).
+Even if you have no trouble spending $75,000 (USD), the opportunity cost of doing so on a Marriott co-branded credit cards is quite high, as you could unlock much more valuable bonuses by completing minimum spending requirements on new cards instead.
+You could even just spend on, say, a card that earns more powerful Amex Membership Rewards points rather than Bonvoy points.

-Given the high opportunity cost, it’s much better to pursue Platinum Elite status the regular way rather than contemplating this US$75,000 spending threshold.
+Given the high opportunity cost, it’s much better to pursue Platinum Elite status the regular way rather than contemplating this $75,000 (USD) spending threshold.

 Platinum Elite status within the Marriott Bonvoy program is certainly a status worth having, and the more you stay with Marriott, the more worthwhile it becomes.